louiseDepone/LouiseDepone/README.md

 # Hi, I'm Ryan Louise Depone Epis! 👋

 ### 🚀 About Me
 I'm a passionate **Full-Stack Developer** with experience in building scalable web applications and APIs.
 I specialize in **React, NestJS, .NET, and Tailwind CSS** and have a strong background in backend development using **Node.js, C#, and PostgreSQL**.
-I love solving complex problems, optimizing performance, and creating intuitive user experiences.
+I love solving problems, and creating intuitive user experiences.

 ### 🛠️ Tech Stack
 - **Languages:**